AD

 gen-z slang 2026

-AAVE slang describing a woman seen as seeking male validation or attention, carrying complex social implications about gender dynamics and respect.
+AAVE slang for a woman seen as seeking male validation or attention.
+Carries complex implications about gender dynamics and cultural respect.

 On TikTok, “bird” is used in several contexts that reveal its complexity.
 Some creators use it in comedic or self-deprecating ways — calling themselves “a bird” for doing something embarrassing in front of a crush.
 Others use it more critically, describing behavior they see as attention-seeking or inauthentic.
 The hashtag #bird has hundreds of millions of views, with content ranging from comedic skits to serious discussions about internalized misogyny.